Part-time, in class and online Community Data Science Certificate

-Using the Canadian Census as a foundational structured dataset, you'll develop a rigorous and pragmatic approach to accessing, evaluating, retrieving, and analyzing this data.
-You'll also learn where and how to mine vast open data catalogues.
+Using the Canadian Census as a foundational structured dataset, you will develop a rigorous and pragmatic approach to accessing, evaluating, retrieving, and analyzing this data.
+You will also learn where and how to mine vast open data catalogues.

 - Describe the fundamental elements of data

 - Explain the structure and importance of the Canadian Census

 - Mine Canadian Census data, and open data for B.C. at provincial and municipal scales

 - Perform the most common and critical operations in data analysis